“I don’t have a single cent coming in”: What it’s like to be a nail tech during coronavirus

 Nicole: Yes, everything is really difficult right now.
 Even if I wanted to buy a face mask, I couldn’t find one in the stores.

-Celine: And if we wanted to work—we couldn’t find it.
+Celine: And if we wanted to work, we couldn’t find it.
 All the salons were forced to close, and that has shut down our chances for finding work.
 Before this event, we were planning to work until retirement.
 Instead, all I am thinking about is how to make ends meet.
 Right now, everything is about money.
 All my worries revolve around it.

 This interview has been condensed for length and clarity.